d3x0r/STFRPhysics/paper/LSP2-Length-Contraction.md

-In the following equations, $\vec{V}$ is the velocity of a moving body, to determine contraction in the specified direction:
+In the following equations, $\vec{V}$ is the velocity of a moving body, to determine contraction in the specified direction, $T_W$ is the worst case time, parallel to the velocity vector:

 $$\begin{array}{r}
 {T_{W}} = \frac{1}{{2}}\left( \frac{C_{{L}}}{C + \left\| \vec{{V}} \right\|} + \frac{C_{{L}}}{C - \left\| \vec{{V}} \right\|} \right)\\ (2.1)